dakshub/spacestagram/README.md

 # [Spacestagram](https://spacestagram-dakshub.vercel.app/)

-A web application to like/unlike images from NASA's Images API.
+A web application to like/unlike images from NASA's Image API.
 This is my submission for Shopify's Frontend Developer Intern Challenge.
 [Check it out!](https://spacestagram-dakshub.vercel.app/)

 ## Built with